TrafeX/home-assistant-config/README.md

 * Notify when the external IP changes
 * Shutdown NAS when the UPS is running on battery for too long
 * Notify when one the battery powered sensors is running low on battery
+* Turn on chargers in the shed every month during winter to prevent the batteries from dying

 ![Home Assistant dashboard](https://timdepater.com/projects/home-assistant-1.png "Home Assistant dashboard")